moq-wg/moq-charter/charter.md

 * prioritization of media,
 * a cache friendly media mechanisms.

-Media will be mapped onto QUIC streams as part of the baseline protocol and an extension mechanism will be defined to map the media onto QUIC datagrams.
+Media will be mapped onto underlying QUIC mechanisms (QUIC Streams or QUIC datagrams).

-The proposed solution provides extensibility for supporting different media container formats (including CMAF), multiple media types, media encodings and prioritization schemes.
-The protocol will provide mappings for media  on top of WebTransport and directly on top of QUIC.
+The proposed solution provides extensibility for supporting different media container formats (including CMAF) and shall define a mandatory to implement container format to ensure interperability.
+Support for multiple media types, media encodings and prioritization schemes shall be proposed.

 The mechanism to name and request media will enable: